jawadqur/nextflow-wrapper/README.md

 # Overview

-This repository contains Golang code to execute Nextflow workflows as a subprocess.
+This repository contains Golang code to execute Nextflow workflows through a basic api as subprocesses.
 The goal is to demonstrate a simple way to invoke Nextflow workflows from Go code.

 The main logic is in `main.go` which does the following: